warp-contracts/warp/README-LEGACY.md

 We're already using the new SDK on production, both in our webapp and nodes.
 However, if you'd like to use it in production as well, please contact us on [discord](https://discord.com/invite/PVxBZKFr46) to ensure a smooth transition and get help with testing.

-The base motivation behind rewriting the original SDK (and roadmap proposal) has been described [here](./docs/ROAD_MAP.md).
 To further improve contract state evaluation time, one can additionally use AWS CloudFront based Arweave cache described [here](https://github.com/redstone-finance/redstone-smartweave-contracts/blob/main/docs/CACHE.md).

 - [Architecture](#architecture)